MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 1. A logged website user will see a list of all supported languages instead of just the website enabled languages on the language selection on the user profile page.

-1. The default search feature will not return any results.
+1. The default search feature won't return any results.

 1. Editing of the company logo and header from the design studio isn't supported on new data model.